1. General Terms

 8. Food

-Please bring your ‘food kitty’ in full, in cash, with you at the beginning of your course, plus extra should you wish to buy any ‘individual’ food you might want.
+Please bring your ‘food kitty’ in full for the whole of your course, in cash, with you at the beginning of your course, plus extra should you wish to buy any ‘individual’ food you might want.
 You will also need to have access to further funds throughout the course, just in case they are needed.
 Should you have any issues with this, please email us during the application process.

 For your convenience, and ease of packing / traveling to the course etc. we will supply you with all the cooking and eating implements you will need throughout your course.
 There is no need for you to bring such items as eating plate, bowl, knife, fork, spoon.